ValheKouneli/Reversi/documents/about_tests.md

 You can see the test resulsts and coverage report in ```/build/reports```.

+(Download the build to view the reports on your browser.)

 The test will take relatively long time to run (~ 1 min).

 Run tests with gradle test and (assuming the build is succesful) and check the coverage report in /build/reports/jacoco/test/html/index.html.